Favourite

 Torn For Men

 Perfume Parlour Torn For Men is an Eau de Parfum launched in 2006.
-Torn For Men opens with Grapefruit and Orange, settles into a heart of Pepper and Geranium, and dries down to a base of Vetiver, Cedar, Patchouli, and Benzoin.
+Torn For Men opens with Orange and Grapefruit, settles into a heart of Geranium and Pepper, and dries down to a base of Cedar, Vetiver, Patchouli, and Benzoin.
 Perfume Parlour's Torn For Men carries a Favourite verdict, a citrus-led wear.

 A wallet-friendly run at Terre d'Hermes.
 Torn nails the signature bitter grapefruit-and-orange opening over peppery, mineral-dry cedar and vetiver, but the flinty, earthy depth that makes the Hermes a modern masterwork is sanded down here - it reads brighter and more linear, with shorter staying power.